wilfredinni/javascript-cheatsheet/docs/cheatsheet/array-methods.md

 ## Array Reverse

-The `reverse()` method in JavaScript is used to reverse the order of the elements in an array.
+The `reverse()` method is used to reverse the order of the elements in an array.
 It mutates the original array.

 ```javascript
 let fruits = ['apple', 'banana', 'orange'];